rakheshster/arm-deployment-scripts/README.md

 # What is this?

-This repo is probably of not much use to anyone but I wanted to put it up in GitHub just in case anyways.

 When I started with ARM some years ago the exported template from Azure had a bunch of deployment scripts.
-I never used them but I wanted to take a look at them today and couldn't find them anymore.
+I never used them but I wanted to take a look at them today (Feb 2021) and couldn't find them anymore.
 Looks like the default exported templates don't contain these any more.
 Sounds like these scripts were present as late as 2019 as I found mention of them on [this blog post](https://iddles.co.uk/index.php/2019/11/09/azure-arm-concepts/).

 Luckily I had an older exported template lying around and it had these scripts so I'll put them up here in the `originals` folders.